The museum displays here its own

 CHARMS

-Necklace pendant in fob watch shape
+pendant in fob watch shape

 - France, late 19th c.

-possibly from the city of Draguignan which has a dragon in its
+Possibly from the city of Draguignan which has a dragon in its

 coat-of-arms